NicolasRitouet/ansible-playbooks/README.md

 > This ansible playbook will secure a new server, install a few utilities and nvm/node on it.

+:hand: This playbook has only been tested with Ubuntu 16.04 aka Xenial64.

 ## Getting started

 ```bash